AlgoMaster Logo

 • Performs fewer swaps on average (about three times fewer than Lomuto)

-We will focus on Lomuto for the code implementations because it is easier to follow and less error-prone during interviews.
-Hoare's scheme is more efficient in practice but trickier to implement correctly.
+The implementation below uses Lomuto because it is easier to follow and less error-prone to implement.
+Hoare's scheme performs fewer swaps but is trickier to implement correctly.

 Step-by-Step Process

-2. The pivot is now at index i + 1, which is its final sorted position
+6. The pivot is now at index i + 1, which is its final sorted position.

-3. Recursively sort the sub-array to the left of the pivot
+7. Recursively sort the sub-array to the left of the pivot.

-4. Recursively sort the sub-array to the right of the pivot
+8. Recursively sort the sub-array to the right of the pivot.

 The recursion tree fans out like a binary tree.
 In the best case (balanced partitions), the tree has log n levels, and each level does O(n) work during partitioning.
 That gives us O(n log n) total.